-5) When using the LinkedIn Advertising Platform, rather focus on Message Ads because of the potential higher conversion rate (40%) they can give you.
+5) When using the LinkedIn Advertising Platform, focus on Message Ads because of the potential higher conversion rate (40%) they can give you.

 6) Take advantage of your LinkedIn Company page, where you want to add every detail about your business.

-There, you can also add a well-designed banner image for your page header.
+You can also add a well-designed banner image for your page header.

 7) Another page that can be beneficial is a showcase page, where you can provide more information about your real estate business.

-10) Finally, to know if you are using LinkedIn efficiently you need to also check your LinkedIn analytics.
+10) Finally, to know if you are using LinkedIn efficiently, you need to also check your LinkedIn analytics.